sta/websocket-sharp/README.md

 **[Example3]** starts an HTTP server that allows to accept the WebSocket connection requests.

-Could you access to [http://localhost:4649](http://localhost:4649) to do **WebSocket Echo Test** with your web browser after Example3 running?
+Would you access to [http://localhost:4649](http://localhost:4649) to do **WebSocket Echo Test** with your web browser after Example3 running?

 ## Supported WebSocket Specifications ##